- Historical Dance

 The Box Step

-The predominant step appears to have been something of a "box-step", though done in a very loose, free-flowing style, with an almost random assortment of turns, reverses, shading and backing, all done with a pattern that is, for the lead, essentially thus:
+The predominant step of the time was the "box-step", though done in a very loose, free-flowing style, with an almost random assortment of turns, reverses, shading and backing, all done with a pattern that is, for the lead, essentially thus:

 (TAKE SMALL STEPS!)